-Almac’s Corporate Policy on Anti-slavery and human trafficking sets forth our ethics and expectations regarding responsible business conduct.
-The Policy addresses the standards of integrity Almac requires all directors, officers, employees and subsidiaries to follow.
+In particular, Almac’s Corporate Policy on Anti-Slavery and Human Trafficking sets out our expectations regarding responsible business conduct and the standards of integrity that Almac requires all directors, officers, employees and subsidiaries to follow.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, all relevant staff (as identified by Almac) receive training.